-According to both Iraqi and Kurdish labor laws, you are responsible for notifying the employment office in your area about any of your company’s vacancies.
-If the local office cannot locate an appropriate candidate, you can begin directly recruiting and hiring employees and advertising your positions publicly.
+According to both Iraqi and Kurdish labor laws, you are responsible for notifying the employment office in your area about any of your company’s vacancies with 10 days.
+If the local office cannot locate an appropriate candidate within 15 days of receipt of the vacancy, you can begin directly recruiting and hiring employees and advertising your positions publicly.

 Finding Your Talent

 Recruiting Iraqi workers often happens through personal connections and social networks.
 Word-of-mouth and recommendations from family and friends can go far in securing an open position.
 Therefore, establishing a strong and expansive company network will be an important element in recruiting and hiring qualified candidates.